wpmetabox/docsv2/docs/extensions/mb-blocks.md

 See [MB Custom Table documentation](/extensions/mb-custom-table/) for more details.

 ## Block registration using block.json
-In addition to registering blocks with PHP, you can also register blocks using a `block.json` file.
+In addition to registering blocks within Meta Box array, you can also register blocks using a `block.json` file.

-Meta Box supports registering blocks using a `block.json` file, respect WordPress standard so the registration steps are exactly the same as normal block registration.
+MB Blocks supports registering blocks using a `block.json` file, it respects WordPress standard so the registration steps are exactly the same as native WP block registration.
 WordPress recommends using `block.json` for block registration because of [these benefits](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-metadata/#benefits-of-using-the-metadata-file).

 Assuming we're creating a hero area block (like the first screenshot), now your `block.json` file will look like this: